-This ongoing project examines the cumulative deaths and cumulative confirmed cases by municipio during the first year of the pandemic.
-This is a collaboration with Dr. Oscar Hernández Lara from the Instituto de Investigaciones Sociales, Universidad Autónoma de Baja California and Dr. Kevin Butler from ESRI.
+This project examines the cumulative deaths by municipio during the first year of the pandemic.
+This is a collaboration with Dr. Oscar Hernández Lara from the Facultad de Ciencias Sociales y Políticas, Universidad Autónoma de Baja California and Dr. Kevin Butler from ESRI.

 Food security is the ability for all people to have the food they need to live a healthy and active life.
 This project, under construction, focuses on food access, which is the way in which such food is acquired.
 Food access can be evaluated geographically and economically for people living in urban areas (Williams, 2002).